Lyton505/Lyton505/README.md

 -->

 - 👨🏽‍🎓 I'm a student at Vanderbilt University in Nashville, Tennessee
-- 🔭 I’m currently working on a web application quiz game that utilizes the Trivia API for questions and answers
+- 🔭 My current work-in-progress is a web application quiz game that utilizes the Trivia API for questions and answers
 - 🌱 I’m currently learning R, Kotlin, and Java
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/lytonmhlanga/)